Optimal empirical Bayes estimation for the Poisson model via minimum-distance methods: Problem formulation and results

-\item Minimum-Hellinger estimator: $\dist(p\|q) = H^2(p,q)\triangleq\sum_{y\geq 0}\pth{\sqrt{p(y)}-\sqrt{q(y)}}^2$ is the squared Hellinger distance.
+\item ~Minimum-Hellinger estimator: $\dist(p\|q) = H^2(p,q)\triangleq\sum_{y\geq 0}\pth{\sqrt{p(y)}-\sqrt{q(y)}}^2$ is the squared Hellinger distance.

-\item Minimum-$\chi^2$ estimator: $\dist(p\|q) = \chi^2(p\|q)\triangleq\sum_{y \geq 0}{(p(y)-q(y))^2\over q(y)}$ is the $\chi^2$-divergence. \end{itemize} Note that there are other minimum-distance estimators previously studied for Gaussian mixture models, e.g., those respect to $L_p$-distance of the CDFs, aiming at estimating the mixing distribution \cite{DK68,Chen95,HK2015,edelman1988estimation}.
+\item ~Minimum-$\chi^2$ estimator: $\dist(p\|q) = \chi^2(p\|q)\triangleq\sum_{y \geq 0}{(p(y)-q(y))^2\over q(y)}$ is the $\chi^2$-divergence. \end{itemize} Note that there are other minimum-distance estimators previously studied for the Gaussian mixture model, e.g., those respect to $L_p$-distance of the CDFs, aiming at estimating the mixing distribution \cite{DK68,Chen95,HK2015,edelman1988estimation}.
 These are outside the scope of the theory developed here.

-In general, the solution to \prettyref{eq:mindist} need not be unique; nevertheless, for the Poisson mixture model, the uniqueness is guaranteed provided that the generalized distance $\dist$ admits the following decomposition: \begin{assumption} There exist maps $t:\calP(\integers_+)\to \reals$ and $ \ell:\reals^2\to\reals$ such that for any two distributions $q_1,q_2\in\calP(\integers_+)$
+In general, the solution to \prettyref{eq:mindist} need not be unique; nevertheless, for the Poisson mixture model, the uniqueness is guaranteed provided that the generalized distance $\dist$ admits the following decomposition: